nghiango1/hello/ai/README.md

 ### The underline ideal of Randomess, Pattern and Variable

 **Randomness**: Drawing one card from a desk of 52 different cards, they share the same possibility which one could be draw.
-But in the end the 1/52 change will happend.
+But in the end the 1/52 change will happened.

-> (1) I said that: Every possible outcome but one one of which will happend
+> (1) I said that: Every possible outcome but one one of which will happened

 **Pattern**: Various variable could possible affect the fair chance of which one card can be favor to be draw, and prove that the drawed card will be **the 7 shade**.

-> (2) I also said that: The absolute trust - One of which will happend - already being the defined
+> (2) I also said that: The absolute trust - One of which will happened - already being the defined

 **Variable**: Let say the trust being already defined because of all variability.
 I then divide them into two source